slaclab/FACET2-Bmad-PyTao/README.md

 ### Core functions

 - `initializeTao()` – set up a Bmad/PyTao instance.
-Optionally run IMPACT‑T to create a beam.
+Optionally run IMPACT‑T to create a beam or import a reference beam
 - `setLattice()` – apply lattice configuration to commonly changed knobs using a dictionary or reference file
 - `trackBeam()` – track a beam between arbitrary points in the lattice, applying specialized functions like centering or energy correction at checkpoints

 ### Other features

 - `UTILITY_setLattice` functions to translate between the language and units of the FACET-II EPICS control system and simulation
-- `UTILITY_linacPhaseAndAmplitude` which conveniently phase and set the gradients of the linacs
+- `UTILITY_linacPhaseAndAmplitude` which conveniently phases and sets the gradients of the linacs
-- Plotting tools for displaying both beams and the beamline itself
+- Plotting tools for displaying beams and the beamline itself
 - Twiss optimizers for the final focus and golden lattice matching
 - Infrastructure for dealing with two-bunch operation
 - Various options of calculating spot sizes and emittances